co-cart/co-cart/README.md

 ## Contribute

-If you or your company use CoCart or appreciate the work I’m doing in open source, please consider [purchasing CoCart Pro](https://cocart.xyz/pricing/) to support me directly so I can continue maintaining CoCart and keep evolving the project.
+If you or your company use CoCart or appreciate the work I’m doing in open source, please consider [purchasing CoCart Pro](https://cocart.xyz/pricing/) where you not just get the full cart experience but also support me directly so I can continue maintaining CoCart and keep evolving the project.

 Please also consider starring ✨ and sharing 👍 the project repo!
 This helps the project getting known and grow with the community. 🙏